Skip to main content

 E – Evolving

-Melanoma Canada also offers helpful visuals and more information about the ABCDE method if you’d like to learn more.
+Melanoma Canada offers helpful visuals and further information for those wanting to learn more about the ABCDE framework.

-- Spreading pigmentation: Pigment that extends from the border of a mole into the surrounding skin can be a sign of melanoma.
+• Spreading pigmentation: Pigment extending from a mole into the surrounding skin is a change worth discussing with a clinician.

-- Changes in sensation: New or altered sensations, such as tenderness, pain, or numbness, in a mole or skin lesion.
+• Changes in sensation: New sensations such as tenderness, pain, or numbness in a mole or lesion may be a sign to get it checked.

 Frequently Asked Questions

-Here are some of the most frequently asked questions about suspicious moles and skin cancer prevention.
+Here are some common questions about moles and skin changes that people often ask.

 What do melanoma spots look like?